na--/ebook-tools/README.md

   The length of the debug prefix used by the some scripts in the output when `VERBOSE` mode is enabled.

-## Implementation details

-### Searching for ISBNs in files

-There are several different ways that a specific file can be searched for ISBN numbers.
-Each step requires progressively more "expensive" operations.
-If at some point ISBNs are found, they are returned or used without trying the remaining strategies.
-The regular expression used for matching ISBNs is in `ISBN_REGEX` (in `lib.sh`) and all matched numbers are verified for correct ISBN [check numbers](https://en.wikipedia.org/wiki/International_Standard_Book_Number#Check_digits).
-These are the steps:
-1. Check the supplied file name for ISBNs (the path is ignored).
-2. If the [MIME type](https://en.wikipedia.org/wiki/MIME) of the file matches `ISBN_DIRECT_GREP_FILES`, search the file contents directly for ISBNs.
-If the MIME type matches `ISBN_IGNORED_FILES`, the search stops with no results.
-3. Check the file metadata from calibre's `ebook-meta` tool for ISBNs.
-4. Try to extract the file as an archive with `7z`.
-If successful, recursively repeat all of these steps for all the extracted files.
-5. If the file is not an archive, try to convert it to a `.txt` file.
-Use calibre's `ebook-convert` unless a faster alternative is present - `pdftotext` from `poppler` for `.pdf` files, `catdoc` for `.doc` files or `djvutxt` for `.djvu` files.
-6. If OCR is enabled and the simple conversion to `.txt` fails or if its result is empty try OCR-ing the file.
-If the result is non-empty but does not contain ISBNs and `OCR_ENABLED` is set to `always`, run OCR as well.

 ## Script usage and options

 ### `organize-ebooks.sh`